‘Big Brother 20’ Week 8 Spoilers: Kaycee Clark Questions JC Mounduix

 Kaycee was referring to Faysal’s upcoming replacement nominee and mirrored a sentiment Big Brother fans have been yelling online for weeks.

 While he appears to be playing a good game, JC will be in for a rude awakening when the numbers in the house dwindle down to five players.
-The “Level 6” alliance which has used JC all season will turn on the dancer immediately once the rest of the house is eliminated and JC will find himself in the jury and not sitting in one of the two chairs on finale night.
+The “Level 6” alliance, which has used JC all season, will likely turn on the dancer once the rest of the house is eliminated and JC will find himself in the jury and not sitting in one of the two chairs on finale night.

 Big Brother airs every Sunday night at 8 p.m.
 EST, and every Wednesday and Thursday night at 9 p.m.
 EST on CBS.